michalpuskac/Currency_converter-Flask-Javascript/README.md

 ![frontend-image](https://github.com/michalpuskac/Currency_converter-Flask-Javascript/blob/main/front_end.jpeg)

-## License
+## 📄 License

 This project is licensed under the MIT License.
 See the LICENSE file for details.

-## Author - Michal Puškáč
+## 👨‍💻 Author - Michal Puškáč

-This projects are part of my portfolio, showcasing the basic python skills and concepts.
+This projects are part of my portfolio, showcasing the basic python, javascript skills and concepts.
 This application is for educational purposes.
 Consider additional security measures if you plan to use it in a production environment.
 If you have any questions, feedback, or would like to collaborate, feel free to get in touch!